-We have audited the financial statements 2021 of FMO Privium Impact Fund based in Amsterdam, The Netherlands.
+We have audited the financial statements for the financial year ended 31 December 2022 of FMO Privium Impact Fund based in Amsterdam, The Netherlands.

-In our opinion the accompanying financial statements give a true and fair view of the financial position of FMO Privium Impact Fund at 31 December 2021, and of its result for 2021 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of FMO Privium Impact Fund as at 31 December 2022 and of its result for 2022 in accordance with Part 9 of Book 2 of the Dutch Civil Code.